DaDeceptive0ne/DaDeceptive0ne/README.md

 ### Disclaimer

-Since I am still new in programming I don't have lots os projects.
+Since I am still new in programming I don't have lots of projects.
 Maintaining a fulltime job while learning is a task that should rather not be underestimated.

 However I think it's still best practice to tackle some problems that might happen in projects that are close to reality.